CaoYuchen/caoyuchen.github.io/portfolio/index.md

 ## Blender indoor rendering:

-This is a realistic indoor renderning in Blender, I made it mainly for scientific dataset generation purpose, the render can be real time.
+This is a realistic indoor renderning in Blender, I made it mainly for the purpose of scientific dataset generation, the rendering is real time.

 The main work includes 3D model building, accurate size, illumination, realistic camera setting, etc. You can view it below: